odojs/odojs-handbook/README.md

 Odo.js modules fit together to implement many desirable features of a modern javascript web framework:

 - **[Isomorphic](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/)**.
 Odo.js components can execute in Node.js and in the browser allowing dom elements to be pre-rendered on the server speeding up the initial load of websites.
 The initial queries and query results (state) are also available to the browser.
-- **Components**.
+- **Stateless Components**.
 Each component defines the information it needs and how to turn that information into dom elements.
+- **Immutable State**.
+Parameters and state are passed into the components.
+Any changes to state and parameters are expected to be driven by events.
 - **Custom Components**.
 Many existing frameworks require access to the dom and don’t work in a uni-directional data environment.
 Odo.js provides an extension point called [widgets](https://github.com/odojs/odojs/wiki/widget).
 - **Custom Interactions**.
 Animations require access to the dom and control of when sub elements are added and removed from the dom.
 [Hooks](https://github.com/odojs/odojs/wiki/hook) provide this ability.
 - **DOM Namespaces**.
 SVG and other elements require namespaces on elements and namespaces on attributes.
 These are all supported by the excellent [virtual-dom](https://github.com/Matt-Esch/virtual-dom) library that powers the virtual dom aspects of Odo.js.